 Potentially a less nefarious kind of deal, this Warlock has made a pact with a celestial creature of significant power such as a Solar or Unicorn.
 This is an excellent example of a patron having a significant impact on a Warlock’s playstyle, as it unlocks the healer role as well as potentially allowing the Warlock to tank hits effectively by healing themselves.

-Expanded Spell List (5) – A good mixture of healing spells and fire based spells, allowing this Warlock to function well as both a healer and a blaster.
-Notably both Cure Wounds and Guiding Bolt upcast to work well with Pact Magic.
+Expanded Spell List (5) – A good mixture of healing spells and fire-based spells, allowing this Warlock to function well as both a healer and a blaster.
+Notably, both Cure Wounds and Guiding Bolt upcast work well with Pact Magic.

 Radiant Soul (4) – Radiant resistance is a bit niche, but being able to add damage to some of your offensive spells is a nice damage bump.
 Some spells that can take advantage of this include Guiding Bolt, Sacred Flame, and Green Flame Blade.

-Searing Vengeance (4) – The only reason this is not a 5 is because it requires you to go down to use it.
-This is an outstanding tanking ability if that is the role you prefer, or generally just makes your Warlock incredibly difficult to kill unless an instant death, or death on 0hp effect is used.
+Searing Vengeance (4) – The only reason this is not a 5 is that it requires you to go down to use it.
+This is an outstanding tanking ability if that is the role you prefer, or generally just makes your Warlock incredibly difficult to kill unless an instant death or death on 0hp effect is used.

 Expanded Spell List (3) – There are some good spells in general on this list, but a considerable number of spells that won’t be worth casting as the Warlock levels up.
 Shield in this instance is only really useful in a do or die situation, due to the Warlock’s limited slots.